 You’ve spent hours defining your content marketing goals.
-You’ve hunted for qualified writers.
+You’ve hunted for qualified content writers.
 And you’ve crafted an editorial calendar that includes a wide variety of topics for an audience that your team knows all too well by now.

 But why do your results still not reflect the effort and dedication that you and your team have put in?